Blog

 • Answer questions in natural language

-• Explain concepts in multiple ways until student understands
+• They explain concepts in multiple ways until the student understands

-• Provide practice exercises adapted to student level
+• Provide practice exercises adapted to the student's level

 • Offer immediate and constructive feedback